 Tidal bores & rapids are another effect.
 You can experience those across the Minas Basin from Five Islands on the Shubenacadie River in the Maitland area.
-Here the incoming tide reverse the outgoing flow of the river, causing a standing wave, known as the tidal 'bore' to flow back up the river.
+Here the incoming tide reverses the outgoing flow of the river, causing a standing wave, known as the tidal 'bore' to flow back up the river.
 Tidal bore rafting is a huge amount of fun!
 Another tidal bore can be viewed near Truro at the Fundy Discovery Site.

 Got any tips for 'seeing' the tides?